Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-websocket-proposal.md

 }
 ```

-###### Create chat room
+###### Open a chat room
-This endpoint will create a new chat room.
-When the user creates a new chat room, the host user will receive a notification about the new convesation.
+This endpoint will return the chat room between two users and if it not exists it will create it.
+When the user creates a new chat room, the other user involved will receive a notification about the new convesation.

 - **HTTP Method:** POST
 - **URL:** https://example.com/api/v1/chats